wilsonmar/mac-setup/README.md

 ## View the mac-setup.sh automation script in Safari

+PROTIP: This approach is designed so that you can examine the script before running it.

-1. Type in this URL to review the automation to setup a new machine:
+1. To review the automation files to setup a new machine, click this link:

    <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/main/mac-setup.sh">https://github.com/wilsonmar/mac-setup/blob/main/mac-setup.sh</a>

    CAUTION: The remainder of this article explains how to run the script.

-   PROTIP: Use of such a powerful technique should be preceded by a thorough vetting of that script.
-   Before actual execution, read through the steps below and examine the script.

    That automation script is manually invoked several times using different parameters on the Terminal command line, each time for a different phase of installation.